In the making for over 10 years.

 Yockey pursued a formal business education as he prepared to rebuild the game studio.
 Unit-e Technologies was founded in 2011 to sell the studio’s flagship title “Transgression” on the Xbox Live Indie Games marketplace.
 Soon after, Charles Lohr (hackaday regular, electrical engineer) and Adam Geary (mechanical engineer) joined the team and devised the fitness-infused racing game “Cardiac: Fitness Racer,” for gyms, school, and arcades.
 The team demonstrated the game live at numerous events.

-Yockey completed his MBA, building the new studio on a far more solid foundation than the last.
-Recognizing the capital requirements of bringing their fitness game to market, and with consultation with Eric Ruth and a suggestion from Eric Holniker (Project Lead, Pump It Up Infinity), the team decided to sideline their fitness game to resurrect Neon FM™, which had gained a small cult following in its original inception.
-The game was redesigned to be played with hands instead of feet, and the software was rebuilt in its entirety by Yockey in Unity3D.
+Recognizing the capital requirements of bringing their fitness game to market, the team decided to sideline their fitness game to resurrect Neon FM™, which had gained a small cult following in its original inception.
+The game was redesigned to be played with hands instead of feet, and the software was rebuilt in its entirety by Yockey in Unity3D, with Adam and Charles designing the cabinet from a 3D render designed by Yockey.
 The prototype machine was demonstrated at MAGFest 12 to great acclaim, and debuted as a product at the AMOA/AAMA Amusement Expo in Las Vegas in 2014.
+Jonathan Moriarty (programmer) joined the team and rewrote large sections of the game code.
+Location tests and sales followed, including venues such as Round One and Dave & Busters.